armanesh/data-science-thesis/README.md

 - 🧠 **RFECV (Recursive Feature Elimination with Cross-Validation)** for feature selection
 - 📊 Real estate dataset from the **Funda-Sold** platform (2020–2023)

-📄 The full thesis is available in `thesis.pdf`.
+📄 The full thesis is available in `AliRahbarimanesh-Thesis.pdf`.

----

-## 📁 Repository Structure